 Thomas University holds all members of our community of learners to the highest academic standards and regular class attendance is fundamental to this commitment.
 Students are, therefore, expected to attend all scheduled class, laboratory, and examination sessions as part of their personal responsibility as members of this community.
-Absence from more than 20% of regularly scheduled classes or laboratory sessions for any reason will result in immediate administrative withdrawal from the course.
-If a student is administratively withdrawn from a course after the normal semester withdrawal deadline and is failing the course at the time of the withdrawal, a grade of WF will be assigned for that course.
+Absence from 20% or more of regularly scheduled classes or laboratory sessions for any reason will result in immediate administrative withdrawal from the course.
 Please note: Excused absences enable students to make up missed work, but that missed class time does accrue toward the 20% attendance threshold.
 In a standard 16-week course meeting two times per week, 20% equates to six (6) class meetings.
-It is the student's responsibility to officially withdraw from class by the deadline in the event that they choose not to complete the course.